invite-frey/wcs-price-sync/README.md

 - Adds order note when price is updated
 - Lightweight — no cron jobs, no extra tables
 - Safe double-save prevention (transient lock)
-- Adds an additional reminder notification half say between the renewal reminder timing and expiration.
+- Adds an additional reminder notification half way between the renewal reminder timing and expiration.

 ## Installation